-“Green Apple Move Out” Collection Drive Organized During Annual Dorm Move-Out, May 17
+2nd Annual “Green Apple Move Out” Collection Drive Organized During Annual Dorm Move-Out, May 1st-17th

-New York University’s Sustainability Task Force has sponsored the inaugural Green Apple Move Out collection project for NYU Residence Halls.
-Students moving out this spring will be able to drop off their unwanted and gently used items and non-perishable food in designated locations for collection and donation to local non-profit organizations.
+New York University is organizing the 2nd annual Green Apple Move Out collection project for NYU Residence Halls.
+Students moving out this spring will be able to drop off their unwanted and gently used items and non-perishable food in designated locations in their residence halls for collection and donation to local non-profit organizations.

-The project is expected to collect at least 25,000 pounds of re-usable material and is fully funded by a NYU Sustainability Task Force Green Grant and support by NYU Recycling, ARAMARK, and Jordan Anger, an alumnus of NYU’s Gallatin School of Individualized Study.
+Last year the project collected over 16,000 pounds of re-usable material from 10 residence halls and was fully funded by a NYU Sustainability Task Force Green Grant and support by NYU Recycling, ARAMARK, and Jordan Anger, an alumnus of NYU’s Gallatin School of Individualized Study.

 For more information please visit www.nyu.edu/sustainability.

 NYU’s Sustainability Task Force is an advisory body composed of students, faculty, administrators, and staff, who develop recommendations for new policies and practices that advance NYU’s long-term future as a sustainable university.
 For more information on the Sustainability Task Force, go to http://www.nyu.edu/sustainability